Richardaeld/Eldridge_Music/TESTING.md

 1. If the information provided on the confirmation email or the confirmation page is incorrect, record:
     + The test name, the incorrect information, the anticipated information, and a brief description of the problem
 1. If no confirmation email is received, record:
-    + The test name, the email used, the account name used, and a bried description of the problem.
+    + The test name, the email used, the account name used, and a brief description of the problem.
 1. If any links or images are broken, record:
     + The test name, image or link name, and a brief description of the problem.
 1. If any content has bad UX, record: